What are State Tax Implications for Traveling Employees?

 Are employers required to withhold out-of-state taxes?

-That depends.
 The rules vary for withholding income tax on employees who temporarily travel outside of their resident state for work.
 This requires payroll managers to navigate different filing rules for all states, territories, and hundreds of municipalities.

-For instance, more than half of states that have a personal income tax require employers to withhold tax from a nonresident employee’s wages beginning with the first day that employee travels to their state for business.
+For example, more than half of states that have a personal income tax require employers to withhold tax from a nonresident employee’s wages beginning with the first day that employee travels to their state for business.
 Other states have a threshold that must be reached before income tax is withheld for nonresident employees.
-In some cases, employees could also be legally required to file an income tax return in every state they travel to for work — even if just for one day.

 - Alabama